martinbiel/StochasticPrograms.jl/docs/src/manual/distributed.md

 # Distributed stochastic programs

 Stochastic programs related to industrial applications are often associated with complex models and vast numbers of scenarios, often in the order of `1000-1000000`.
 Hence, the extensive form can have billions of variables and constraints, and often does not fit in memory on a single machine.
-This clarifies the need for solution approaches that work in parallel on distributed data when instansiating and optimizing large-scale stochastic programs.
+This clarifies the need for solution approaches that work in parallel on distributed data when instantiating and optimizing large-scale stochastic programs.

 If multiple Julia processes are available, locally or in a cluster, StochasticPrograms natively distributes any defined stochastic programs on the available processing nodes.
 Consider as before:
 ```julia